helenaskagerlid/degreeproject/README.md

 https://degreeproject-of6l.vercel.app/

-## Purpose

-The aim of this project is to help people engage with their inner critic in a fun and creative way.
-Traditional tools for managing inner criticism can often feel heavy and serious.
-This project is designed to be lighthearted and easy to use, offering a unique approach to personal growth.

 ## Why I Built This

 I created this project because of my personal experiences with a harsh inner critic.
 I’ve struggled with self-doubt and negativity, and I know many others face similar challenges.
 This platform is my way of providing a helpful resource that feels approachable and enjoyable.